Villain (2003 film): Plot

-Guru and Vishnu are identical twins.
-Guru, the elder one, is a bus conductor, while Vishnu, the younger one, has a mild intellectual disability.
-Guru overhears his parents' plot to kill Vishnu.
+Siva and Vishnu are identical twins.
+Siva, the elder one, is a bus conductor, while Vishnu, the younger one, has a mild intellectual disability.
+Siva overhears his parents' plot to kill Vishnu.
 He runs away to another city with Vishnu and strives hard to look after him.
 Vijayan runs a beggar trade, and beats Vishnu brutally, handicapping him for life.
-Guru leaves Vishnu in a home run by a social worker.
-During the day, Guru works as a bus conductor, and at the same time, poses as Vishnu: to play Robin Hood and steal from the rich and corrupt.
+Siva leaves Vishnu in a home run by a social worker.
+During the day, Siva works as a bus conductor, and at the same time, poses as Vishnu: to play Robin Hood and steal from the rich and corrupt.
 A gang assist him in these operations.
 He is never suspected, and so, with the stolen money, he takes care of not only Vishnu, but also 800 people in other institutions for the physically handicapped.
-A college student falls in love with Guru, but he later learns she is Vijayan's sister-in-law.
+A college student falls in love with Siva, but he later learns she is Vijayan's sister-in-law.
 Matters worsen when Vijayan becomes the chairman of the institute for the physically disabled.
-How Guru deals with the situation forms the rest of the story.
-Meanwhile, Neha is in love with Guru, though he is unaware of this.
-Later she gives up her love and lets Tulip marry Guru.
-So, Guru marries Tulip and Neha marries Vishnu.
+How Siva deals with the situation forms the rest of the story.
+Meanwhile, Neha is in love with Siva, though he is unaware of this.
+Later she gives up her love and lets Tulip marry Siva.
+So, Siva marries Tulip and Neha marries Vishnu.